sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

 ## Proposal Creation Examples Using FPS

-We have developed an [ArbitrumProposal.sol](./ArbitrumProposal.sol) contract that extends the FPS GovernorOZProposal to showcase the this tool capabilities.
+We have developed an [ArbitrumProposal.sol](./ArbitrumProposal.sol) contract that extends the FPS OZGovernorProposal to showcase the this tool capabilities.
 FPS allows the creation of declarative proposals that undergo not only code review but also integration tests simulating the entire proposal lifecycle.
 This includes L2 submission, L1 settlement, and execution on L1 if is the case, or on